chiph/macos-shortcuts/README.md

   - `/Applications`
   - `/System/Applications`
 - For each found app, generates a self-contained shortcut "application" bundle in `~/AppShortcuts`.
-- Uses Automator’s Application Stub under the hood so shortcuts behave just like actual apps.
+- Uses Automator's Application Stub under the hood so shortcuts behave just like actual apps.
+- **Extracts and copies the original app's icon** to each shortcut, including support for modern macOS apps that use compiled asset catalogs (`Assets.car`).
 - All created shortcuts can be placed in the Dock without the distracting alias arrow overlay.
 - Produces color-coded terminal output to indicate success, warnings, or errors.